 - How do you know if your remote teams are working like your internal teams?

 There are many ways to track the productivity of your mobile workforce with today’s tech.
 However, it’s also easy to go overboard.
 Forcing your employees to wear movement tracking arm bands is completely possible today, though maybe unreasonable.
 Any tool that is used needs to strike a good balance between providing useful data to the organization, and becoming big brother.
-Whether it is time tracking with GPS (like TSheets), or mobile phone location tracking (like MobiWork), you will need to consider the privacy and safety of your employees when making a selection.
+Whether it is time tracking with GPS (like TSheets), or mobile phone location tracking, you will need to consider the privacy and safety of your employees when making a selection.
 Trust goes both ways, if you don’t trust your employees to be working, they most likely will not trust you either.
 Whatever method you choose, be it tracking spyware or video surveillance, be sure to be clear it with your employees upfront.
 Let them know why you feel tracking is appropriate, and even ask them for help solving the challenge you see.
 If they understand the challenges, they are more likely to buy-in to the solution, assuming the proper ground rules have been established.

 - How will your teams communicate?